Fishrock123/proposal-const-function-arguments/README.md

 ## Interaction with the `arguments` object

 Constant function argument make the direct argument references immutable.
-This does not impact the `arguments` object, in strict or sloppy mode, which hold it's own references and may be mutated as normal.
+This does not impact the `arguments` object, in strict or sloppy mode, which hold its own references and may be mutated as normal.

 In sloppy mode, assigning to the arguments object will not update a constant function argument.